Workshop | Introduction to Education for Sustainability

 Can EfS enhance students’ experiences in Service Learning?

-Can you give us some exemplary Project Based Learning ideas that educate for sustainability?
+Are there any Project Based Learning exemplars that educate for sustainability?

 Once there is a shared understanding and vocabulary, we: